manni8436/Legend-of-the-Greek-Gods/testing.md

 #### The site needs to be easily accessible.

 * Alt description has been given to each image.
-* A `sr-only` has been used on active navigation items to indicate users on the menu location.
+* A sr-only class has been used on active navigation items to indicate users on the menu location.
 * Constracting colours have been used so that content can be read clearly.

 #### The navigation menu needs to be simple to use on a range of devices, including desktop, tablet and mobile.